oscarshaitan/terminate_restart/README.md

      ),
      mode: RestartMode.withConfirmation,
      dialogTitle: 'Restart Required',
-     dialogMessage: 'Do you want to restart the app now?',
+     dialogMessage: 'Do you want to restart the app?',
-     confirmButtonText: 'Yes, Restart',
+     confirmButtonText: 'Restart',
      cancelButtonText: 'Later',
    );
    ```